Florin (British coin): Victorian issues (1849–1901)

 Given the unpopularity of the Jubilee bust, a committee was set up in February 1891 to recommend new designs.
 An obverse designed by Thomas Brock was selected, and the committee also recommended some new reverses.
 This advisory committee recommended a different bust (also by Brock) be used on the florin to distinguish it from the half crown.
 The recommendation was not accepted, and the florin used the same "Veiled Head" or "Old Head" obverse that was introduced to the silver and gold coinage in 1893.
 To better distinguish it from the half crown, the diameter was reduced from 29 to 28.5 mm.
-The obverse was inscribed VICTORIA DEI GRA BRITT REGINA FID DEF IND IMP, together with a new reverse showing three shields separated by a rose, shamrock, and thistle (symbolising England, Scotland and Ireland) under a crown, and the inscription ONE FLORIN TWO SHILLINGS.
+The obverse was inscribed VICTORIA DEI GRA BRITT REGINA FID DEF IND IMP, together with a new reverse showing three shields separated by a rose, shamrock, and thistle (symbolising England, Ireland, and Scotland) under a crown, and the inscription ONE FLORIN TWO SHILLINGS.
 This reverse was created by Sir Edward Poynter, and was issued each year between 1893 and 1901, the year of Victoria's death.